 Essential reading: Top fitness trackers and health gadgets

 “The Close Your Rings Challenge is one of those rare opportunities to bring team members and colleagues from around the world together with a common purpose to close our rings, earn some points, and have fun.
 With a number of our offices and stores closed in China right now and some of our team members unable to participate, we’ve decided to postpone the 2020 Close Your Rings Challenge.
-At this time, our Challenge will be removed from the Challenges app.” it reads.
+At this time, our Challenge will be removed from the Challenges app.” the email sent in early February read.

 “We’ll update everyone as soon as we have a new date when we can all focus together in closing our rings!”

-The company has obviously been affected by the coronavirus outbreak as much of its supply chain is located in China.
-Many factories have closed in the country and Apple itself has, quite rightly, shut down stores, offices and contact centers there.
+The company has been affected by the coronavirus outbreak as much of its supply chain is located in China.
+Although things are slowly returning to normal, many factories had closed in the country and Apple itself had, quite rightly, shut down stores, offices and contact centers.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!